FIFA, UEFA suspend Russian clubs, national teams from all competitions | DW | 28.02.2022

 Monday's statement came a day after FIFA had announced much softer sanctions, saying that it was banning Russia from playing international matches on home soil, but that it would be allowed to continue its World Cup qualifying campaign under the name "Football Union of Russia (RFU)."

-However, these measures were deemed unsatisfactory a number of national federations, including the Polish FA, which had become the first to announce that its teams would refuse to play refuse to play against Russia while the invasion of Ukraine continued.
+However, these measures were deemed unsatisfactory by a number of national federations, including the Polish FA, which had become the first to announce that its teams would refuse to play against Russia while the invasion of Ukraine continued.

 Polish FA President Cezary Kulesza wrote on Twitter on Saturday: "No more words, time to act!"